Alana is a nappa leather glove with pure silk lining. Cut to finish just short of the elbow with eyelets and real lacing.

 Ethiopian Lambskin Leather with a lining in pure Silk

-7 bl (button length).
-This is the length of the glove, in inches, from the hem at the top of the glove to where the thumb meets the wrist.
+7 BL (button length).
+This is the length of the glove, in inches, from where the thumb seam meets the wrist to the hem at the top of the glove.

 How to size your gloves

 We make our gloves in sizes from 6 to 8½, and for our longer gloves we include an arm fit to ensure the correct sizing.

 - Pass a tape measure around the widest part of your hand - usually over your knuckles, excluding the thumb.